-At the Mabee Farm Historic Site, you can learn first-hand about the life of one of Schenectady County’s early families.
-After purchasing land from his former neighbor Daniel Van Antwerpen in 1705, Jan Mabee relocated his family from Schenectady to the beautiful riverside farm that still stands today.
-For nearly three hundred years, the family owned, worked, and lived on the land that now makes up the Mabee Farm Historic Site.
+Visitors to Mabee Farm Historic Site learn first-hand about the life of one of Schenectady County’s early families.
+In 1705 Jan Mabee purchased land from his neighbor and relocated his family from Schenectady to the beautiful riverside farm that still stands today.
+For nearly three hundred years, the Mabee family owned, worked, and lived on the land that now makes up the Mabee Farm Historic Site.

-If you have any questions relating to the exhibits on display at the Mabee Farm Historic Site, email our Assistant Curator of Collections & Exhibits or call 518-887-5073.
+If you have any questions relating to the exhibits on display at the Mabee Farm Historic Site, or are interested in learning more about programs and educational offerings offered on site, please email our Educator/Assistant Curator or call 518-887-5073.

-If you are interested in hosting an event at the Mabee Farm Historic Site, or have a question about a scheduled event, please email our Coordinator of Events and Rentals or call 518-887-5073.
+If you are interested in hosting an event at the Mabee Farm Historic Site please visit our rentals page.